mozilla/tabzilla/README.md

 Testing Bookmarklet
 -------------------
-To test the universal tab on your mozilla website, create a new bookmark with the contents of <a href="https://github.com/mozilla/tabzilla/blob/master/media/bookmarklet/tabzilla.url">this file</a> as the Location.
-Then, click this bookmarklet while on one of your pages to see how the tab will appear on your site.
+To make sure Tabzilla is working properly, create a new bookmark with the contents of <a href="https://github.com/mozilla/tabzilla/blob/master/media/bookmarklet/tabzilla.url">this file</a>, then click the bookmarklet while on one of your pages to see how the tab will appear on your site.

-Note the following limitations of the bookmarklet:
+Please note the following limitations of the bookmarklet:

-* The tab is aligned to the top right of the viewport, not the top-right of your layout, as it should be.
+* The tab is aligned to the top right of the viewport, not to the top right of your layout, as it should be.
-* The tab has a float:left; which may interfere with other content on your page, or slip behind other elements and be invisible.
+* The tab has a float:left; that may interfere with other content on your page or slip behind other elements and be invisible.